tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2.0_clone-and-rename-project/README.md

   - tea:adapter
 ```

-Manifest is an important definition file for this actor.
+The **manifest** is an important definition file for this actor.
 It's part of the binary wasm that's signed during the build.

 The **actor_id** is a unique id for every actor.
 An example of a typical actor name is "com.tea_core_team.sample_for_tutorial".
 We will release a naming convention later.